 Overview

 The biggest perk is the quick rent payment processing time of 1-2 days.
 However, landlords have to pay a $99 setup fee for each bank account receiving rent payments.
-Considering the high monthly costs, this rent collection tool is best suited for rental property managers with larger portfolios.
+Considering the high monthly costs, this rent collection tool best suits rental property managers with larger portfolios or property management companies.

 Key Features